SimonGoring/neotomadb-manual/tables_chron.rst

    WHERE (((AggregateDatasets.AggregateDatasetName)=""));

 SQL Example
 `````````````````````````````

-The AggregateSampleAges table may have multiple SampleAgeID’s for Aggregate Dataset samples, for example SampleAgeID’s for radiocarbon and calibrated radiocarbon chronologies.
-In this case, the Chronolgies table must be linked into a query to obtain the ages of Aggregate Samples, and either the AgeTypeID must be specified in the Chronolgies table or the `AgeTypes <#_Table:_AgeTypes>`__ table must also be linked with the AgeType specified.
-The following SQL statement produces a list of Sample ID numbers and «Radiocarbon years BP» ages for the «» Aggregate Dataset:
+The AggregateSampleAges table may have multiple SampleAgeID's for Aggregate Dataset samples, for example SampleAgeID's for radiocarbon and calibrated radiocarbon chronologies.
+In this case, the Chronolgies table must be linked into a query to obtain the ages of Aggregate Samples, and either the AgeTypeID must be specified in the Chronolgies table or the :ref:`AgeTypes` table must also be linked with the AgeType specified.
+The following SQL statement produces a list of Sample ID numbers and «Radiocarbon years BP» ages for the «» Aggregate Dataset: :ref:`Samples`

 .. code-block:: sql
    :linenos: